defold/doc/docs/en/manuals/gui-script.md

 To add a script to a GUI, first create a GUI script file by <kbd>right clicking</kbd> a location in the *Assets* browser and selecting <kbd>New ▸ Gui Script</kbd> from the popup context menu.

 The editor automatically opens the new script file.
-It is based on a template and comes equipped with empty lifetime functions, just like game object scripts:
+It is based on a template and comes equipped with empty lifecycle functions, just like game object scripts:

 ```lua
 function init(self)